The ACLU sues Clearview AI, calling the tool an 'unprecedented violation' of privacy rights - Local News 8

 “We would welcome the opportunity to work collaboratively with the State of Vermont—outside the adversarial environment of a courtroom—to further refine our proven, crime-solving technology for the benefit of all,” Ekeland said.

 The ACLU’s lawsuit alleges the tool is violating Illinois residents’ privacy rights.
-The lawsuit takes issue not only with Clearview’s collection of images but also the company’s alleged use of those images to gather biometric data, which the lawsuit refers to as “faceprints.”
+The lawsuit does not take issue with Clearview’s practice of collecting images but rather with the company’s alleged use of those images to gather biometric data, which the lawsuit refers to as “faceprints.”

 “A ‘faceprint,’ much like a thumbprint or a DNA profile, is a biometric identifier that is used to discern or verify an individual’s identity,” the complaint says.
 “Like other biometrics, faceprints rely on an individual’s immutable biological characteristics — from the distance between one’s eyes and the shape of one’s cheekbones to the pattern of freckles on one’s forehead — to capture their biometric signature.”

-Because people can’t change their faces or fully hide them in public, the ACLU alleges that the capture and storage of images of individuals’ faces with AI leaves people vulnerable to risks such as identify theft, data breaches and surveillance “by making it possible to instantaneously identify everyone at a protest or political rally, a house of worship, a domestic violence shelter, an Alcoholics Anonymous meeting, and more,” according to the complaint.
+Because people can’t change their faces or fully hide them in public, the ACLU alleges that the capture and storage of biometric data on individuals’ faces with AI leaves people vulnerable to risks such as identify theft, data breaches and surveillance “by making it possible to instantaneously identify everyone at a protest or political rally, a house of worship, a domestic violence shelter, an Alcoholics Anonymous meeting, and more,” according to the complaint.

 The Illinois Biometric Information Privacy Act, referenced in the lawsuit, states that private entities must not collect individuals’ biometric identifiers (including scans of “face geometry”) unless they have first informed the individual that their identifier is being collected, why and for how long, and received a “written release” from that individual in response.
 The law also stipulates that private entities may not “sell, lease, trade or otherwise profit from” individuals’ biometric identifiers, among other requirements.

-Note: Correction: An earlier version of this story incorrectly characterized the target of the ACLU’s lawsuit.
-The suit does not take issue with Clearview’s practice of collecting images, but rather with the alleged use of artificial intelligence on those images for the purpose of gleaning biometric data.